Production Recommendations

 NVMe for Metadata

 For best performance, place the metadata database on NVMe storage.
-The redb database handles frequent small writes and benefits from low-latency storage.
+The fjall database handles frequent small writes and benefits from low-latency storage.

 Disk Space Monitoring